Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/3. Intermediate/Notes-6.md

 One of the benefits of a state management tool is that it gives us more control over state management and allows our **components to rerender only if a specific piece of data changes**.

 Example → Currently, our counter store has one state — `counter`.
 For demo purposes, let’s add another state — `max`.
 Now, our `Navbar` uses the `counterStore`.
 So by default, when **either** the `counter` or `max` changes in another component, the `Navbar` rerenders again.
 But by using a **selector**, we can tell the `Navbar` to rerender **only if** `counter` **changes**.

+## Inspecting Store with Zustand Dev Tools

+We can inspect our Zustand store through `React DevTools` by installing the `simple-zustand-devtools` package.